Accelerate-AI/AutoEDA/README.md

 - Please reach out to ```acceler8.ai@gmail.com``` for any questions or suggestions or comments.
 - Our attempt here is to capture use cases / real life applications in industry leveraging these.
+- Want to explore more in depth?
+  - Please join our Learning Circle [here](https://accelerateai.mojo.page/aai-learning-circle-pro) for a thorough understanding of month by month topic coverage with industry based use case learning approach of respective topic.